rbisdorff/Digraph3/docSphinx/tutorial.rst

      Bipolar-valued equivalalence : +0.179
      Epistemic determination      :  0.230

-Similar to *Kohler*'s rule, the *RankedPairs* rule has also a prudent *dual* version, the **Dias-Lamboray** *ordering-by-choosing* rule, which produces, when working this time on the codual *strict outranking* digraph *gcd*, the same ranking result (see [LAM-2009]_).
+Similar to *Kohler*'s rule, the *RankedPairs* rule has also a prudent *dual* version, the **Dias-Lamboray** *ordering-by-choosing* rule, which produces, when working this time on the codual *strict outranking* digraph *gcd*, the same ranking result (see [LAM-2009]_, [DIA-2010]_).

-Unfortunately, the *ranking-by-choosing* rules, as well as their dual *ordering-by-choosing* rules, are *not scalable* to outranking digraphs of larger orders (> 50).
-For such bigger outranking digraphs, with several hundred or thousands of alternatives, only the *Copeland* and the *NetFlows* ranking rules, with a polynomial complexity of :math:`O(n^2)` where *n* is the order of the outranking digraph, remain in fact computationally tractable.
+Unfortunately, the *ranking-by-choosing* rules, as well as their dual *ordering-by-choosing* rules, are *not scalable* to outranking digraphs of larger orders (> 100).
+For such bigger outranking digraphs, with several hundred or thousands of alternatives, only the *Copeland*, the *NetFlows* ranking-by-scoring rules, and the iterated *NetFlows* ranking- or ordering-by-choosing rules, with a polynomial complexity of :math:`O(n^2)`, where *n* is the order of the outranking digraph, remain in fact computationally tractable.

 Ranking big performance tableaux ................................

-None of the previous ranking heuristics, using essentially only the information given by the pairwise outranking characteristics, are scalable for **big outranking digraphs** gathering millions of pairwise outranking situations.
+However, none of the previous ranking heuristics, using essentially only the information given by the pairwise outranking characteristics, are scalable for **big outranking digraphs** gathering millions of pairwise outranking situations.
 We may notice, however, that a given outranking digraph -the association of a set of decision alternatives and an outranking relation- is, following the methodological requirements of the outranking approach, necessarily associated with a corresponding performance tableau.
 And, we may use this underlying performance data for linearly decomposing big sets of decision alternatives into **ordered quantiles equivalence classes**.
 This decomposition will lead to a *pre-ranked sparse* outranking digraph.

 In the coding example in :numref:`PreRankedOutrankingDigraph`, we generate for instance, by using multiprocessing techniques, first (Lines 2-3), a cost benefit performance tableau of 100 decision alternatives and, secondly (Lines 4-5), we construct a **pre-ranked sparse outranking digraph** instance called *bg*.
 Notice by the way the *BigData* flag (Line 3) used here for generating a parsimonious performance tableau.